FAIR TO ALL

 Oil and gas markets are inherently risky.
 Recent advances in physics-based artificial intelligence now make it possible to characterize this risk and more accurately structure finance vehicles for oil and gas projects, making them no riskier than a standard home mortgage.
 Our proprietary analytical algorithms and uniquely structured financial instruments protect investors by minimizing downside risk and maximizing return on capital, regardless of commodity price fluctuations and actual production decline.

-LRH Capital Hybrid-Risk Fund 2019 LP has been created to take advantage of this unique lens into the capital markets, combined with the newest, most powerful technology, to create a novel financial offering.
+LRH Capital Hybrid-Risk Funds have been created to take advantage of this unique lens into the capital markets, combined with the newest, most powerful technology, to create a novel financial offering.

-Capitalizing on the resultant positive arbitrage created by the LRH Team, the Fund identifies oil and gas finance opportunities which meet the Insurer’s criteria for underwriting and which have significant and predictable upside potential.
-Using the proprietary K-Hybrid Risk™ model, the Fund’s capital investments are protected by insurance policies written on A Paper from global insurers.
-In tandem with this, the Fund allows for investors to participate in the upside of both production and price escalation.
+Capitalizing on the resultant positive arbitrage created by the LRH Team, the Fund identifies oil and gas finance opportunities which meet the LRH criteria for underwriting and which have significant and predictable upside potential.
+Using the LRH proprietary KC-Hybrid Risk™ model, the Fund’s capital investments provide IRR's with a range of 15% to 20%, or more.
+In addition to the repayment of Principal and a preferred coupon, the Fund allows for investors to participate in the upside of both production and price escalation.
 The duration of the Fund is seven years, with over 50% of invested capital returned by the third year.

 LRH engineers its deal flow for 2x to 3x (or higher) returns.
 Proprietary algorithms allow us to see future hydrocarbon production on both producing wells and wells yet to be drilled.